Yoav666s/dnd-wiki/collections/_classes/nornfeld/cleric/shadow.md

 # Veil of Shadows
 Starting at 1st level, you can use your bonus action to take the [[hide]] action.

 When you successfully hide, you can turn invisible until the start of your next turn or until you attack or cast a spell.
-You can do so a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a short rest.
+You can do so a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a short or long rest.

 # Channel Divinity: Unseen Strike
 Starting at 2nd level, you can use your Channel Divinity to strike with supernatural precision.